 Group leader

-Professor of tropical aquaculture, Sunil Kadri has spent more than 30 years working at the interface between academia and the global aquaculture industry, delivering both research outputs and new technologies/approaches to improve efficiencies and increase sustainability in aquaculture.
-He completed his PhD at the University of Glasgow, Scotland in 1995, and then focused on commercialisation of aquaculture technologies, while continuing to pursue his research interests via honorary academic positions at the Universities of Glasgow and Stirling in Scotland, and later the Universidad Austral de Chile.
+Professor of Tropical Aquaculture, Sunil Kadri has spent more than 30 years working at the interface between academia and the global aquaculture industry, delivering both research outputs and new technologies/approaches to improve efficiencies and increase sustainability in aquaculture.
+He completed his PhD at the University of Glasgow, Scotland, in 1995, and then focused on the commercialisation of aquaculture technologies, while continuing to pursue his research interests via honorary academic positions at the Universities of Glasgow and Stirling in Scotland, and later the Universidad Austral de Chile.

-While his research interests are broad, he has had a particular focus on applications of animal behaviour and animal welfare studies to aquaculture, including deployment of monitoring technologies.
-He will continue to pursue these fields of research in Northern Australia, alongside supporting Indigenous aquaculture ambitions.
+While his research interests are broad, he has had a particular focus on applications of animal behaviour and animal welfare studies to aquaculture, including the deployment of monitoring technologies.
+He continues to pursue these fields of research in Northern Australia and the wider region, alongside his passion for supporting Indigenous aquaculture ambitions.

 Our focus

-We study biology, animal behaviour and animal welfare as applied to tropical aquaculture systems, and provide support to both industry and Indigenous communities in developing and growing aquaculture sustainably.
-We have diverse expertise across these areas, with a history of research focussed upon examination of individual differences within cultured populations and their implications for animal welfare, production and sustainability; as well as deployment of specialist technologies for behavioural and production monitoring within aquaculture systems.
-Our research in tropical aquaculture encompasses new species development; bioremediation; aggression, growth, heat resilience and other key variables among cultured stock.
+We study biology, animal behaviour, and animal welfare as applied to tropical aquaculture systems, and provide support to both industry and Indigenous communities in developing and growing aquaculture sustainably.
+We have diverse expertise across these areas, with a history of research focused upon examination of individual differences within cultured populations and their implications for animal welfare, production, and sustainability; as well as deployment of specialist technologies for behavioural and production monitoring within aquaculture systems.
+Our research in tropical aquaculture encompasses new species development, environmental enrichment, climate change adaptation, and bioremediation.

 Importance of this research

-Understanding the biological patterns and processes that support tropical aquaculture systems in Northern Australia is fundamental to sustainable system management and growth for both established and new species being cultured in the region.
+Understanding the biological patterns and processes that support tropical aquaculture systems is fundamental to the sustainable management and growth of both established and new species cultured in the region.

 Current projects